• Skip to primary navigation

 The unique flavors of each ingredient, however, offer unique benefits making them two of the most sought after spices for any culinary enthusiast.

-While these plants may share some characteristics, it is safe to say that when choosing between allspice or juniper berries, you can be sure to find an enjoyable combination regardless of what you choose.
+While these plants may share some characteristics, when choosing between allspice or juniper berries, you can be sure to find an enjoyable combination regardless of what you choose.

 So go ahead and experiment with flavor to create an unforgettable recipe.